 Body neutrality is a focus on what your body is capable of, rather than how your body looks.
 It is a way of looking at the whole picture of what your body does on a daily basis outside of its appearance.
 Your body may be capable of walking the dog, giving your child a hug, healing itself from illness, and so much more!
 Additionally, body neutrality encourages the idea that there is more to a person than their body.

-One of the main goals of body neutrality is recognizing that we may not always love our bodies- and that’s okay.
+One of the main goals of body neutrality is recognizing that we may not always love our bodies — and that’s okay.
 It is not realistic for everyone to love their body 100% of the time.
-The body neutrality movement certainly doesn’t advocate for hating your body either.
+But the body neutrality movement certainly doesn’t advocate for hating your body either.
 Negative thoughts about your body may happen, but they can be managed to not constantly disrupt your day.

 As a whole, body neutrality offers a way to help you feel less biased in regards to your body.
 Removing that bias can positively improve mental health and enable you to accomplish more than you may have previously thought.